AnnexLabs/AnnexUI/README.md

 - Prevention of mobile zooming when the search input is focused on

 #### Releases
-Below are a couple notes on commands used to create a release tag and push that release tag.
+Below are a command-notes that are helpful to the author during version-bumping.
+Namely, to `cd` into the directory (after version strings have been changed), building the dist-files, commit, tagging and pushing the tag.

 Thereafter a release can be created via [/releases](https://github.com/AnnexLabs/AnnexUI/releases/new).

+- `cd TurtlePHP/application/vendors/submodules/AnnexUI/`
+- `./scripts/dist.sh`
+- `git add . && git commit -m "Version bump" && git push`
-- `git tag -a 0.1.12-stable -m "Release based tag"`
+- `git tag -a 0.1.13-stable -m "Release based tag"`
-- `git push origin 0.1.12-stable`
+- `git push origin 0.1.13-stable`